 • Consume at least 1,000 milligrams of calcium daily for men ages 19-70 and 1,200 milligrams a day for men ages 71 and up.
 Choose good food sources of calcium.

 • Consume an adequate vitamin D intake of 600 International Units (IU) daily for men ages 19-70 and 800 IU for men 71 and up.
 Obtain adequate sunlight and choose good food sources of vitamin D. A man should discuss with his doctor if he needs a supplement of vitamin D3 – if so, it generally is recommended to take 1000-2000 IU/day.

 • Discuss with his doctor of any medications that are known to cause bone loss such as glucocorticoids

 • If experiencing ED, discuss with his doctor about this condition and its effect on bone health.

 Dr. Samadi is a board-certified urologic oncologist trained in open and traditional and laparoscopic surgery and is an expert in robotic prostate surgery.
-He is chairman of urology, chief of robotic surgery at Lenox Hill Hospital and professor of urology at Hofstra North Shore-LIJ School of Medicine.
-He is a medical correspondent for the Fox News Channel’s Medical A-Team Learn more at roboticoncology.com.
+He is chairman of urology, chief of robotic surgery at Lenox Hill Hospital and medical correspondent for the Fox News Channel’s Medical A-Team Learn more at roboticoncology.com.
 Visit Dr. Samadi’s blog at SamadiMD.com.
 Follow Dr. Samadi on Twitter, Instagram, Pintrest and Facebook.